 For each year separately, we show a measure of effect size of each variable on the probability of achieving the top grade.
 This is expressed in the form of the average marginal effect, representing an average difference in the probability of achieving top grades between two categories of a demographic or socioeconomic characteristic.

-For example, the average marginal effect for gender shows how the average probability of achieving the top grade differs for male students (category of interest) compared to female students (reference category) when the remaining variables (other categories) are held constant.
+For example, the average marginal effect for sex shows how the average probability of achieving the top grade differs for male students (category of interest) compared to female students (reference category) when the remaining variables (other categories) are held constant.
 Through these measures, we can assess the difference in relative achievement of the top grade between different demographic groups.

 Notable change criteria